adarshrajpathak/adarshrajpathak/README.md

 ### Hi there!👋 Welcome to my GitHub account.
 Your presence here is greatly appreciated!

 I'm Adarsh Raj, an undergrad pursuing Bachelor of Engineering.
-As a passionate computer science and engineering sophomore, I have a deep love for software development and an unwavering excitement for contributing to open-source projects.
+As a passionate computer science and engineering pre-final year student, I have a deep love for software development and an unwavering excitement for contributing to open-source projects.
 I'm always looking for opportunities to learn and grow as a developer, and I believe that open-source contributions are the perfect way to do so.

 ### Skills
 - **Programming Languages:**